-A port forward is a way of making a computer on your home or business network accessible to computers on the internet, even though they are behind a router.
-It is commonly used in gaming, security camera setup, voice over ip, and downloading files.
-After you have forwarded a port you are said to have an open port.
+A port forward is a way of making a computer on your home or business network accessible to computers on the internet, even though they are behind a router or firewall.
+It is commonly used in gaming, security cameras, home automation, and the Internet of Things (IoT).

 The easiest way to forward a port is to use our Network Utilities suite of tools.

 Port forwards are setup in your router.
 A summary of the steps to setup a port forward in your router are:

 - Navigate to your routers port forwarding section, also frequently called virtual server.

 - Create the port forward entries in your router.

 - Test that your ports are forwarded correctly.

 If you are trying to change your NAT Type be sure to read our NAT Types Defined guide.
 This is the most comprehensive definition of gaming console NAT Types on the internet.
 Most people get NAT Type Open by using Network Utilities.

 Understanding Port Forwarding